 The software has not been maintained since 2004.
 It runs fine on Windows 7 and Windows 10 but beware that the files you save to disk gets stored in user\AppData\Local.
 I should mention that, as I later came to work for Scan-Speak, we also use the DPC software on a regular basis.
 I have introduced the software at SEAS as well.
 I have been informed that DPC is also used regularly at Audio Technology, as well as Wilson Audio (sometimes, for double-checking) and other places in the industry.
 Thank you for your kind feedback.

-You can also download the version 0.5.0 archived as a ZIP file, DPC050.ZIP, with installer package, compiled for Windows only (1 Mb).
+You can also download the version 0.5.0 archived as a ZIP file, DPC050.ZIP, with the installer package, compiled for Windows only (1 Mb).
 You can also download DPC049.EXE, the version 0.4.9 (for DOS) archived as an LHARC compressed, self extracting file (180 kb).
-Alternatively check Brians DIYSUBWOOFERS page(s).
+Alternatively, check Brians DIYSUBWOOFERS page(s).

 The manual for DPC release 0.6.1 is available online.
 Please check it out.

 P.S.
 The section of the manual that deals with distortion in a loudspeaker cabinet was inspired by Kyle Lahnakoski.
 The link in the manual is out of date.
 You can find Kyles work here: Distortion.
 Check it out.
 There are other goodies in there.